 Celebrate a community leader in Kensington, Port Richmond & Fishtown!

-Reprinted in part from PACDC Magazine
+Reprinted from PACDC Magazine

 Franny Lou’s Porch, located at the corner of Coral and York Streets in the East Kensington neighborhood, is an inviting, warm, and tranquil space created with intention to serve marginalized communities, feeding both body and spirit.
 This is not just a one-time brag you might find on the Franny Lou’s website, but a central tenet that Blew Kind, founder and one of three co-owners of the coffeehouse, has taken very seriously from day one.

 Wellness & advocacy

 After studying performance and theater in college, Kind left to start her first coffeehouse, Leotah’s Place.
 As her concept evolved, she moved the business across the street in 2014 and renamed it Franny Lou’s Porch, a coffeehouse and community space named after abolitionist and writer Frances E. W. Harper and civil rights activist Fannie Lou Hamer, both African American women, artists, and mothers.

 At Franny Lou’s, community activism, relational business practices, awareness, wellness, and advocacy are baked into every detail, from the naming of specialty sandwiches, to the carefully sourced ingredients, to the antiracist/anticapitalist books that line shelves and coloring books featuring Black women in restful poses.